4-29 Connective tissue

 TYPES OF THE CONNECTIVE TISSUE

-The connective tissue performs a wide variety of functions in the body.
-Several types and subtypes of this tissue exist, all having the same basic characteristics: cells of mesenchymal origin surrounded by an extracellular matrix of complex composition.
+The connective tissue performs a large variety of functions in the body.
+There are several types and subtypes of connective tissue, all having the same basic characteristics: cells of mesenchymal origin surrounded by an extracellular matrix of complex composition and/or organization that is characteristic of each type and subtype.

 1- Connective tissue proper

-This is the most common type of connective tissue and is distributed in the entire body in diverse amounts in different places.
+This is the most common type of connective tissue, distributed in diverse places of the entire body.

 2- Specialized connective tissues